kamilburda/batcher/docs/sections/Installation.md

 The easier way to install any Python-based GIMP plug-in is to use a GIMP installation bundled in Flatpak (which can be downloaded from the [official GIMP page](https://www.gimp.org/downloads/)) or AppImage.

 1. Locate the folder containing GIMP plug-ins - open GIMP and go to `Edit → Preferences → Folders → Plug-Ins`.
-2. Extract the following files and folders to one of the folders identified in the previous step:
+2. Extract the `batcher` folder to one of the folders identified in the previous step.

-       export_layers.py
-       export_layers

 ### If GIMP is installed via package manager